 Fig 2.
 Key predictors of need to stop climate change and self-efficacy.

-Top 15 predictors of need to stop climate change (A) and self-efficacy (C).
+Top 15 predictors of need to stop climate change (A) (79.5% prediction accuracy) and self-efficacy (C) (74.1% prediction accuracy).
 (B) Partial dependence plot (PDP) of mean temperature anomalies (temp. anom.), belief in human causation (CC human cause), perceived worsening of agricultural conditions (agric. cond.), and perceived risk from climate change (CC risk percep.) over need to stop climate change.
 (D) Partial dependence plot of mean temperature anomalies (temp. anom.), belief in human causation (CC human cause), perceived risk from climate change (CC risk percep.) and being favourable to one-man rule (authoritarian) over self-efficacy

 Fig 2 shows that risk perception is positively associated with self-efficacy and the need to stop climate change.
 While some previous studies in the United States and United Kingdom point to fatalism or climate despair [3,59,60] ―where higher perceived risks discourage self-efficacy and action support, the opposite seems to be true for Africa.
 This could be the result of motivated control ―feeling more empowered in order to feel safe from a greater risk [61], or increased personal concern with climate change [62].
 Either way, explaining why climate change is a critical risk for Africa will not discourage the African public, but it might encourage policy support and personal action [5].